CRM system owners — are you getting the most out of your platform for your sales processes and customer experiences?

 - Mine data to improve deliverables

-Let’s take, for example, a retailer that sells home electronics.
+Let’s take for example a small business that sells home electronics.
 Its marketing team focused heavily on creating a knowledge base with how-to tutorials for setting up systems.

 But there was an area they weren’t covering — troubleshooting.
 Thanks to the CRM they adopted, they could see complaints about certain products not working properly.
 So, they decided to create troubleshooting guides to help resolve their problems.